Eclipse-SDV-Hackathon-Chapter-Two/ASAP/apps/speed_limit_assist/README.md

 ## Running

-The Speed Limit Assist is automatically started by Ankaios as there is an entry for it in the [shift2sdv_manifest.yaml](shift2sdv_manifest.yaml).
+The Speed Limit Assist is automatically started by Ankaios as there is an entry for it in the [shift2sdv_SLA_manifest.yaml](shift2sdv_SLA_manifest.yaml).
+To use the correct manifest, you need to update the `start-shift2sdv`.

 In the test vehicle the Speed Limit Assist container image will be started and managed by Eclipse Ankaios.